-Florida Senator's Iowa ad attacks former VP Joe Biden
+Florida senator's Iowa ad attacks former VP Joe Biden

-The ad buy by the wealthy and politically ambitious Republican U.S. Senator was not just a volley into the current race, but also further signaled his ambitions for 2024.
+The ad buy by the wealthy and politically ambitious Republican U.S. Senator was not just a volley into the current race, but also further signaled his ambitions for 2024 — when he is up for re-election or free to pursue higher political ambitions.

 In his 30-second ad, Scott thanks Democrats for "botching this impeachment charade."